Cybersecurity Services in Mississauga for Local Businesses

 Why Mississauga Businesses Choose Fusion Computing for Cybersecurity

-Fusion is Canadian-owned and has operated since 2012.
+Fusion Computing is Canadian-owned and has operated since 2012.
 Your data stays in Canada.
 Response times are defined in your service agreement, not left to chance.
-When Mississauga businesses need cybersecurity that actually works.
-Not just a sales pitch.
-They call Fusion.
+When Mississauga businesses need cybersecurity that actually works, not just a sales pitch, they call Fusion.

 Stat: Phishing accounts for 67% of all cybersecurity breaches in businesses under 250 employees.
 Mechanism: A single compromised credential gives an attacker access to email, file shares, and financial systems.
 Often before anyone notices.
 Outcome: Fusion Computing deploys MFA enforcement, email security hardening, and monthly phishing simulations for Mississauga businesses to close the gap attackers exploit most.